The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 - 1 cup rolled oats

-- 1 tablespoon flaxseed (optional for added omega-3s)
+- 1 tablespoon flaxseed (optional, but good for the coat)

 Instructions:

-- Combine all ingredients in a medium bowl until well mixed
+- Mash it all together in a bowl until it's a sticky mess

-- Place on a parchment-lined tray and refrigerate until firm
+- Put on a tray and refrigerate until they harden up

 Tuna Crunchies for Cats